Toloka/docs/en/api/concepts/create-prj.md

 For more information, see the [CSS block](../../guide/concepts/spec.md#css) section.||
 || **settings** | **object \| required**

-Whether to display standard UI elements in the task. ||
+Whether to display common interface elements in the task. ||
 ||**config[]** | **array of objects**

 [Configuration for Template Builder](tb-config.md) ||